 On the day of Pentecost, the Apostle Peter proclaimed the death, burial and resurrection of Jesus Christ and preached Acts 2:38 as the proper response to this gospel:

 Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost (Acts 2:38).

 No wonder Jesus says there will be joy in heaven when a sinner repents as repentance (death to self and turning to God) is the first step to being born again.
 Jesus also said that believers will repent:

 And saying, The time is fulfilled, and the kingdom of God is at hand: repent ye, and believe the gospel (Mark 1:15).

 If you have repented and have fully turned to Jesus Christ, rejoice today!

-Jesus told us to rejoice because He was going to leave the Comforter, the Holy Ghost, which will bring us peace after He has ascended on high:
+Jesus told us to rejoice because He was going to replace Himself with the Comforter, the Holy Ghost, which will bring us peace after He has ascended on high: